cultivate-hfc/gfc-api-docs/source/includes/_clarifications.md

 ## Clarifications List

 This API returns a list of question clarifications.
 These are used to officially clarify questions about a question and its resolution criteria.
+Clarifications are also embedded directly in the question JSON in the [questions](#questions) API.

 > Request: